natenka/pyneng-book-en/docs/source/book/additional_info/argparse.rst

-Argparse
+argparse
 ---------------

-**argparse** is a module for handling command line arguments.
+``argparse`` is a module for handling command line arguments.
 Examples of what a module does:

 -  create arguments and options with which script can be called
 -  specify argument types, default values